HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Production companies:

-Marketing Departments in production companies are chiefly concerned with advertising the production companies' good standing and reputation in the industry as a way of attracting investors to a project.
+Marketing Departments in production companies are chiefly concerned with advertising the production companies good standing and reputation in the industry as a way of attracting investors to a project.
 They will also help create material to take to film markets/film festivals etc.

 Film sales:

-An individual in charge of marketing will devise ways of giving a feel for the film through its genre through posters, teasers or mood boards/films, not an easy task.
+An individual in charge of marketing will devises ways of giving a feel for the film through its genre through posters, teasers or mood boards/films, not an easy task.
 This area of marketing requires creative thinking if the film is yet to enter production.

 What are the entry level roles into marketing and PR